Gain a Broad Perspective

 Who Should Attend?

-This program offers a broad perspective of the issues surrounding the identification and introduction of new drugs, which will be useful to:
+This live, online program offers a broad perspective of the issues surrounding the identification and introduction of new drugs, which will be useful to:

 - Mid to senior-level health care leaders who either work in biotechnology and pharmaceuticals or interact with those who do.